MDAnalysis/MDAKits/docs/source/makingakit.rst

 	mamba env update --name rmsfkit -f requirements.yaml

-We can now build the documentation html files using the included ``Makefile``.
+We can now build the documentation HTML files using the included ``Makefile``.
 Without looking at any of the documentation source files, run:

 .. code-block:: bash